MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/02-Native balance/how-to-get-the-native-balance-of-a-smart-account.md

 sidebar_label: "Get native balance of a smart contract account"
 ---

-Moralis simplifies the process of getting the native balance of an ERC20 token vault associated with a smart contract account.
+Moralis simplifies the process of getting the native balance of a smart contract account.

 This article provides a comprehensive guide on using Moralis Wallet API to retrieve the native balance from a smart account associated with an ERC20 token vault, simplifying the process and offering code examples in multiple programming languages.